-A student who does not attend either of the first two class sessions of a course will be automatically dropped.
-If a student knows he or she must miss the first two class sessions or if there is an extenuating circumstance such as sudden and serious illness, then the student may petition the School for permission to remain registered for the course even though the student has missed the first two class sessions.
-In the case of an approved petition of this kind, the total amount of time required for course attendance is not changed.
+A student who does not attend either of the first two class sessions of a course will be automatically withdrawn.
+If a student knows he or she must miss the first two class sessions, or if there is an extenuating circumstance such as sudden and serious illness, then the student may petition the School for permission to remain registered for the course even though the student has missed the first two class sessions.
+If approved, the total amount of time required for course attendance is not changed.
 Students may not miss 25% or more of class time, and the approval of a petition to allow a student to continue in a course even though the student has missed the first two sessions does not change that attendance requirement.